ajeetchaulagain/github-cards-app/README.md

 # Github Cards App
-This project is based on the tutorial by Sameer Buna on Rect in pluralsight.
+Simply retrieves user profile based on the username in input element of form

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).